How-To: Delete Data in Bulk

 You can configure LogScale to expire old data — which will cause the data to be automatically removed.
 This can be achieved by adjusting data retention.
 It's simple to make the adjustments in the User Interface.
 Data can be retain based on compressed file sizes, uncompressed file sizes, or on the age of data.

-Setting data retention is available when you have LogScale installed on-premise, on your own server or instance.
+Setting data retention is available when you have LogScale installed self-hosted, on your own server or instance.
 It has not been available, though, on LogScale Cloud accounts.
 However, it's now a new beta feature that's available to only a few LogScale Cloud accounts.

 Although you can set this when running LogScale locally, Cloud accounts are limited to the amount of days requested when the account was established — unless you've requested Support to change it.